MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

 	- Change the Text value of the button to **Submit**.

-	- Place the button below the form through drag and drop.
+	- Place the button below the form via drag and drop.

     ![Form layout - screenshot](../L03/Static/Mod_03_Canvas_App_image52.png)